 Why trade teens are at greater risk of spinal injury.

-The purpose of this blog is to highlight a concern.
-A concern around an observable growing incidence in acute teenage back pain and injury and chronic back pain in early adult hood.
+My name is Dr. Andrew Arnold, principle Chiropractor and practice owner Cranbourne Family Chiropractic and Wellness Ctr. and today I talk about an observable growing incidence in acute teenage back pain and injury and chronic back pain in early adulthood.

 This was taken from a paper produced by the International Labour Office of Geneva.